ainsleyrutterford/Hackintosh/README.md

 ## Adding Ubuntu boot option to OpenCore

 The Windows boot option was automatically available and worked perfectly.
-Ubuntu seemed available too but was called `NO NAME` and I could not boot to it.
+Ubuntu seemed to be available too but was called `NO NAME` and I could not boot into it.
 I logged into Ubuntu and used the disks settings application to rename the `EFI` partition.
 This changed it from `NO NAME` to `UBUNTU` in the OpenCore boot menu.
 However, I still could not get this `UBUNTU` option to work like the `Windows` one was by default.
 So I followed [this guide](https://medium.com/macoclock/guide-multiboot-dualboot-opencore-with-windows-macos-linux-kextcache-131e96784c3f) and (looked at [this guide](https://github.com/sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/wiki/How-to-add-a-boot-entry-in-OpenCore) too).

 - Booted into `OpenShell.efi` and noting down all of the partitions that corresponded to the each operating system.
 - Couldn't mount Linux EFI using [MountEFI](https://github.com/corpnewt/MountEFI) so ended up using `distutil` as recommended [here](https://www.insanelymac.com/forum/topic/344324-opencore-last-step-problem-please-help/):